 Mt.
-Sinai School of Medicine of New York University (MSSM) - The Company acquired exclusive worldwide patent rights to develop and commercialize migalastat HCl, afegostat tartrate and AT2220 and other pharmacological chaperones for the prevention or treatment of human diseases or clinical conditions by increasing the activity of wild-type and mutant enzymes pursuant to a license agreement with MSSM.
-In connection with this agreement, the Company issued 232,266 shares of common stock to MSSM in April 2002.
-In 2006, the Company amended its license agreement with MSSM to expand its exclusive worldwide patent rights to develop and commercialize pharmacological chaperones.
-In connection with the amendment, the Company paid \$1.0 million and issued 133,333 shares of its common stock with an estimated fair value of \$1.2 million to MSSM.
-In total, the Company recorded \$2.2 million of research and development expense in connection with the amendment in 2006.
+Sinai School of Medicine of New York University ("MSSM") - The Company acquired exclusive worldwide patent rights to develop and commercialize migalastat and other pharmacological chaperones for the prevention or treatment of human diseases or clinical conditions by increasing the activity of wild-type and mutant enzymes pursuant to a license agreement with MSSM.
 This agreement expires upon expiration of the last of the licensed patent rights, which will be in 2019, subject to any patent term extension that may be granted, or 2024 if the Company develops a product for combination therapy (pharmacological chaperone plus ERT) and a patent issues from the pending application covering combination therapy, subject to any patent term extension that may be granted.
 Under this agreement, to date the Company has paid no upfront or annual license fees and has no milestone or future payments other than royalties on net sales.
 In 2008, the Company amended and restated its license agreement with MSSM which consolidated previous amendments into a single agreement, clarified the portion of royalties and milestone payments the Company received from collaboration agreements that were payable to MSSM, and provided the Company with the sole right to control the prosecution of patent rights described in the amended and restated license agreement.
-For further information see "- Note 12.
-Collaboration Agreements."
-Under the terms of the amended and restated license agreement, the Company agreed to pay \$2.6 million to MSSM in connection with the \$50 million upfront payment that the Company received from a collaboration agreement in November 2007 and an additional \$2.6 million for the sole right to and control over the prosecution of patent rights.
-In accordance with the Company's license agreement with MSSM, the Company paid \$3 million of the \$30 million upfront payment received from GSK to MSSM in December 2010 and \$0.35 million of the \$3.5 million milestone payment received from GSK in August 2012, pursuant to the Original Collaboration Agreement.
-These payments to MSSM are classified as research and development expenses in the Company's financial statements.
+Payments to MSSM are classified as research and development expenses in the Company's financial statements.